 - Visit a Podiatrist: Your feet are your primary tool for getting around, so many falls stem from instability while walking or negotiating stairs.
 Talk to your physician about proper footwear, orthotics, or other devices to assist with steadiness.

 - Address Safety Hazards in the Home: You can decrease the likelihood of falls by making smart changes to your living environment.
 Clean up the clutter that can cause you to trip, such as newspapers, books, clothing, shoes, and bags.
 Remove throw rugs or use carpet pads to keep them in place.
 Get rid of smaller, unnecessary furniture that creates obstacles in your home.

 Reduce the Risk with Home Health Services

 You can also take action to prevent falls by working with free home healthcare services, which may be available to you through United Energy Workers Healthcare and Four Corners Health Care.
+An energy workers compensation program can be a great help for your elderly family member.
 For information on our offerings or answers to your questions, please contact a member of our team.